davidgsd/AllScan/README.md

 # Contact
 If you have any questions email chc_media at yahoo dot com.
 Also see [AllScan.info](https://AllScan.info).
 73, NR9V

-# Support / Donations
+# Donations
-I have received many Thank You's and inquiries/offers for a cup of coffee or other small donation which are much appreciated, but for now I ask that any contributions you can spare be directed to AllStarLink.org, who have put in many years of work maintaining the free & open-source AllStar ecosystem, and who have a lot of overhead expenses.
-ASL probably needs your support more than I do.
-See [this link](https://donorbox.org/allstarlink-donations?amount=24&default_interval=a&utm_campaign=donate_4&utm_source=allscan) to donate to Allstarlink Inc. But if in addition to supporting ASL you did also want to contribute to AllScan feel free to send anything by paypal or venmo to chc_media at yahoo dot com.
-Even $1 does help cover web server expenses.
+I have received many Thank You's and offers for a cup of coffee or other small donation, which are much appreciated, initially though I would ask that any contributions be directed to AllStarLink.org, who have put in many years of work maintaining the free & open-source ASL ecosystem, and who have a lot of overhead expenses.
+See [this link](https://donorbox.org/allstarlink-donations?amount=24&default_interval=a&utm_campaign=donate_4&utm_source=allscan) to donate to Allstarlink Inc. If in addition to supporting ASL you did also want to contribute to AllScan feel free to send anything by paypal or venmo to chc_media at yahoo dot com.
+Even $1 does help cover web server expenses and enable me to spend more time on further development.
+Thank you for your support, and with helping spread the word about AllScan and ASL.

 # Road Map
-1. Implement user authentication system supporting multiple users with Read-only, Read/Modify, Full, or Admin permissions and full control over user accounts, all managed within the web GUI.
-Estimated completion: Jan.
-10
-2. Additional refinements to existing features
+1. Additional refinements to existing features
+2. Enhanced stats and scan features
 3. Other features that are highly requested or that seem like a good fit
-4. Additional stats/scan features

 # Release Notes
+**v0.45 2022-01-11**<br>
+Implement User Authentication, User Admin, Login/Logout, User Settings and Cfg Management functions.
+Major refactoring and additions.
+AllScan now defaults public (not logged-in) users to Read-Only access.
+This can be changed to None (no public access), Read/Modify, or to Full (no logins needed).
+Upon install of this version, AllScan will automatically verify the system configuration, create its Database and necessary tables, and when you first visit the allscan url it will prompt you to create an Admin user account, with detailed usage notes.

 **v0.42 2022-01-08**<br>
 JavaScript optimizations.
 Update page Title with node PTT/COS status to allow status to be seen when browser tab is not active.
 Initial checkin of functions supporting base configs, SQLite3 DB and config management, and user authentication and account management (these functions are not yet all integrated into the main controller file).